 The images above and below show typical blocking and brace locations.

-Truss blocks aren't always installed at the peak, they're more commonly seen in areas with significant seismic activity.
+Ridge blocks aren't always installed, they're more commonly seen in areas with significant seismic activity.

 Catwalk is nailed to the tops of the truss bottom chords to help keep them on layout (proper spacing).